kutaslab/fitgrid/docs/source/contributing.rst

      than the development version ``M.N.P.devX``, for example, ``0.5.1.`` > ``0.5.1.dev1`` > ``0.5.1.dev0`` > ``0.5.0``

-GitHub reserved branch names and version strings: https:github.com/kutsalab/fitgrid
+GitHub reserved branch names and version strings: https://github.com/kutsalab/fitgrid
   * The branch `main` = the latest stable release, version ``M.N.P`` with tag ``vM.N.P``
   * The branch `dev` = the latest development version ``M.N.P.devX``.
   * Names and version strings for working branches other than `main` and `dev` are not strictly defined in this scheme.
-However, the natural version sequence increments the dev segment to ``M.N.P.devX+1`` following the pre-release package upload of ``M.N.P.devX`` and increments the patch and resets the dev segment to ``M.N.P+1.dev0`` following the stable release of ``vM.N.P``.
+However, the natural version sequence increments the ``devX`` segment to ``M.N.P.devX+1`` following the pre-release package upload of ``M.N.P.devX`` and increments the patch and resets the ``devX`` segment to ``M.N.P+1.dev0`` following the stable release of ``vM.N.P``.